The price tag took a hit in order to sell the merchandise.

 What to do now that you know

-Refocus your employees on balanced sales to help them understand in a new way that add-ons are a must.
-Not just for the customer, but for the store.
+Refocus your employees on balanced sales to help them understand in a new way that add-ons are a must for the customer and the store.

-When that happens your margins will grow, your profits will grow, and so should your employees’ paychecks for actively doing the heavy lifting of getting more merchandise out the door.
+When that happens, your margins and profits will grow, and so should your employees’ paychecks for doing the heavy lifting of getting more merchandise out the door.